Menu

 • What can I detect with it?
 Material/layer thickness, ultrasonic velocity, wall thinning, voids, porosity, delaminations, cracks.

-X-ray computed tomography (XCT) and radiography
+X-ray and digital radiography

 • What can I detect with it?
 Voids, cracking, porosity, wall thickness.

-What can I detect with it?
-Voids, delaminations, layer thicknesses
+• What can I detect with it?
+Voids, delaminations, layer thicknesses.

-Laser Shearography
+Laser shearography

 • What can I detect with it?
 Voids and delaminations.